per2jensen/dt-on-ubuntu/README.md

 *    builds and install Darktable in the VM
 *    starts Darktable to print the --version info in the VM

-The end result from running "darktable --version", is this: (on the latest DT version)
+The end result from running "darktable --version", is this:
 ````
-this is darktable unknown-version
+this is darktable 3.8.1
 copyright (c) 2009-2022 johannes hanika
 darktable-dev@lists.darktable.org